PoojithaCoder-10/Phishing_website_detection_using_ML/README.md

-# 🛡️ Phishing Website Detection using Machine Learning
+# 🛡️ Phishing Website Detection using Machine Learning Approaches

 This project focuses on detecting phishing websites using machine learning techniques.
-It applies heuristic methods and classifiers like **Logistic Regression, CART, Random Forests, Neural Networks**, and more.
-The system is built with **Python, Django, and ML algorithms**, and includes a web-based interface for real-time detection.
+It applies heuristic methods and classifiers like **Random Forests, Neural Networks**, and more.The system is built with **Python, Django, and ML algorithms**, and includes a web-based interface for real-time detection.

 ---